 The name Bretton Woods has always confused me…is it another name for the hotel?
 The town it’s in?
+Where is Bretton Woods?
 To clarify, Bretton Woods (where the hotel is located) is a village in the town of Carroll, NH.
 Because the hotel was so often referred to as “The Mount Washington Hotel at Bretton Woods,” the names became synonymous.

 Today, the hotel offers not just a place to stay and dine in luxurious comfort, but numerous amenities such as two golf courses, skiing, a spa, tennis, and horseback riding.
 For many guests, however, the hotel’s history alone is enough of a reason to visit.

 Well, that and the mountain views, which are spectacular.

 My visit was in late spring (the reason was a trip up Mount Washington on the Mount Washington Cog Railway), and the weather wasn’t entirely cooperating.
 The sky was heavy with clouds and fog, but sometimes, the sun would wrestle through and bathe the landscape with a few moments of sunshine.
 I can only imagine how the mountains must look on a clear summer day or snow-covered winter morning…